 So easy peasy, here you go:

 Step 1 – Our lap size quilt finished at 60″ x 72″ and consisted of 120 blocks set 10 x 12.
 Each block finished 6 inches square.
 So you would need about a 1.5 yards of each color.
-Use scraps for variety – I used several prints of each color.
+Use scraps for variety, or your favorite jelly roll.
+I used several prints of each color.
 Cut each fabric into 20 – 2.5″ strips.

 Subcut those into 120 rectangles each of red, white and blue, measuring 2 1/2″ by 6 1/2″.